geetavin464/geetavin464.github.io/_posts/2015-03-04-software-development-philosophies.md

   * Emphasize the necessity of adjusting requirements based on knowledge gained as the project progresses
   * Prefer prototypes over design specifications

+* Continuous Integration
+  * Practice where members of the team regularly integrate their work into one central repository
+  * The teams use automated test & build tools to detect integration errors

+* Continuous Deployment
+  * Natural Extension of continuous integration.

 * Scrum

 * Lean Software Development